Robert Irwin (artist): Painting

 Irwin's early work began with painting.
 In 1959, he painted a series of hand-held objects and exhibited for the second time, as an individual exhibitor, at the Ferus Gallery in Los Angeles.
 The following year, 1960, he was asked to exhibit there again as well as at the Pasadena Art Museum.
 By this time, he began a continuous series of experiments.
 In 1962, he began teaching at the University of California, Los Angeles and exhibited at the Ferus Gallery again.
 That year, he began his line paintings.
 He exhibited at the Ferus Gallery in 1964 and presented a different study, his dot paintings.

-Between the years 1966–1967, he began painting aluminum discs.
-He was invited back as an individual exhibitor to The Pace Gallery in New York.
+Between 1966 and 1967, he began painting aluminum discs.
+He was invited back as an individual exhibitor to The Pace Gallery in New York City.
 In 1968, he began teaching at the University of California, Irvine.
 For the next two years, he started his work with clear acrylic discs, white convex structures fixed to the wall and illuminated by lamps.
 In 1970, he began his work on "Columns", a series of clear acrylic columns.
 In 1972, he began his study on "sightlines" and "places" in the Southwest.